ozanoguz/fgt-sdn-connector-eks-egress/README.md

 aws eks update-kubeconfig --name EKSdemocluster
 ```

-## Section4: Connect FortiGate to EKS using SDN Connector
+## Section 4: Connect FortiGate to EKS using SDN Connector

 First, we will find out Kubernetes Master API URL created by EKS using cloudshell: